 - Mental Health

 Like child welfare, children’s mental health has been criticized for an over- reliance on out-of-home placement, and the failure to provide community-based crisis intervention services that work for the whole family.
 The strategic use of IFPS provides crisis intervention and skill building, involves the family in the child’s treatment, and broadens the continuum of care so that children are able to avoid the trauma and stigma of psychiatric hospitalization or residential treatment.

-The referent has confirmed the caregiver(s) will be available for an intake session within 24 hours of referral.
+- The referent has confirmed that the caregiver(s) will be available for an intake session within 24 hours of referral.

-The referent has described the intensity of Homebuilders to the family (40 hours of direct service over 4 to 6 weeks).
+5. The referent has described the intensity of HOMEBUILDERS to the family (40 hours of direct service over 4 to 6 weeks).

-- Upon receiving referral Epworth will review and assess referral for appropriateness.
+- Upon receiving a referral, Epworth will review and assess it for appropriateness.

-- An Epworth representative will notify the County Case Manager via email to let them know whether the case meets eligibility criteria or not.
-If the referral is accepted Epworth will start working on it and respond to the family within 24 hours.
+- The Epworth representative will email the county case manager to let him or her know whether the case meets eligibility criteria or not.
+If the referral is accepted, Epworth will start working on it and reach out to the family within 24 hours.